sureshalagarsamy/javascript-diff-library-framework/README.md

 ### Library

-A library is a reusable piece of code which you use as it comes.A library will usually focus on a single piece of functionality, which you access through an API. ```You call a library function, it executes some code and then control is returned to your code```.
+A library is a reusable piece of code which you use as it comes.
+A library will usually focus on a single piece of functionality, which you access through an API. ```You call a library function, it executes some code and then control is returned to your code```.

 For example ```jQuery``` ```D3.js``` ```Google Charts```